typeorm/typeorm/docs/select-query-builder.md

 ## Max execution time

 We can drop slow query to avoid crashing the server.
-Only MySQL driver is supported at the moment:

 ```typescript
 const users = await getRepository(User)